Milko Bjelica

-Milko Bjelica (Милко Бјелица; born June 4, 1984) is a Serbian-born Montenegrin professional basketball player for Al-Ittihad Jeddah of the Saudi Premier League.
+Milko Bjelica (Милко Бјелица; born 4 June 1984) is a Serbian-born Montenegrin professional basketball player for Saitama Broncos of the B.League.

 Professional career

 He began his professional career with Crvena zvezda, where he spent five seasons.
 He then played in Germany with Phantoms Braunschweig and Köln 99ers.
 In 2008 he signed with Lietuvos rytas, and made his EuroLeague debut during the 2009–10 season.

 In July 2011 he signed a two-year deal with Saski Baskonia.
-On October 28, 2013, he re-signed with Saski Baskonia on a short-term deal.
-On December 30, 2013, he signed with the Turkish Euroleague team Anadolu Efes for the remainder of the season.
-On July 9, 2014, he extended his contract with Efes for two more years.
-On June 22, 2015, he left Efes and signed with Darüşşafaka for the 2015–16 season.
+On 28 October 2013 he re-signed with Saski Baskonia on a short-term deal.
+On 30 December 2013 he signed with the Turkish Euroleague team Anadolu Efes for the remainder of the season.
+On 9 July 2014 he extended his contract with Efes for two more years.
+On 22 June 2015 he left Efes and signed with Darüşşafaka for the 2015–16 season.

-On September 8, 2016, Bjelica returned to Crvena zvezda, signing a two-year contract.
-On April 17, 2018, after parting ways with Crvena zvezda, Bjelica returned to Spain, signing with Basket Zaragoza for the remainder of the season.
+On 8 September 2016 Bjelica returned to Crvena zvezda, signing a two-year contract.
+On 17 April 2018, after parting ways with Crvena zvezda, Bjelica returned to Spain, signing with Basket Zaragoza for the remainder of the season.

+On January 5, 2024, Bjelica signed with Tainan TSG GhostHawks of the T1 League.
+On June 28, Bjelica signed with Saitama Broncos of the B.League.